 —

 The Prager wine labels are all created by the Prager family.
-Unlike many wine bottles which feature a separate front and back label, the Prager label is one paper containing both the front and back label information.
+Unlike many wine bottles which feature a separate front and back label, historically the Prager label was one paper containing both the front and back label information.
+But new vintages have both the front and back labels.
 Also worth nothing is Prager lists the bottling year on the label in addition to its vintage.

 Looking for still wines?
 Prager has produced several vintages of Petite Sirah in the past.
 Prager has been our only Napa Valley Winery to make our 25+ year old Highlight of the Month list (Jan 2007) on our sister travel site.
 And in an old school Napa Valley tradition, Prager sends all visitors who purchase a tasting, home with a souvenir wine glass.
 Often select older vintages are available for purchase on their website or in the tasting room.
 For more information, to browse several port-friendly recipes, or to join one of their wine clubs, visit: www.pragerport.com